Xander-Hinrichsen/TicTacToe-Classic-Q-Learning-Decentralized-Adversarial/README.md

-# Classic Tabular Q-Learning, Learning TicTacToe with adversarial leraning
+# Classic Tabular Q-Learning, Learning TicTacToe with adversarial learning
 X and O trained simultaneously by playing against each other, 1 million times (X always plays first)

 ### The training algorithm: